douglascamata/setup-docker-macos-action/README.md

 I intend this action to be kept as simple as possible:

-- No other OS will be supported;
+- No other OS will be supported.
 - No other installation method for Colima will be supported (means you will always get what Homebrew gives you).

 ## Outputs